Hatting History in Objects

 Moores hat box.

-This customised hat box was supplied by J Moores & Sons Ltd of Denton, Lancashire, but it was made for them by a specialist company.
+This customised cardboard hat box was supplied by J Moores & Sons Ltd of Denton, Lancashire, but it was made for them by a specialist company.
 Four local companies of hat-box makers were, William Platt of Heaton St, Denton; Robert Beswick, Peter Blyth, and Julius Downs & Sons, all of Hooley Hill, Audenshaw.

 Decorative hat pins were fashionable in the late Victorian and Edwardian eras as ladies used them as a means of attaching their hats to their hair.
 Their popularity reached a peak during the Edwardian era when ladies wore exceptionally large hats displaying colourful replicas of flowers, fruits, birds and whatsoever else could be made-up.
 Hat pins were sometimes sold in identical pairs and most were long (6 to 8 inches or more) because they needed to be long enough to reach through the hair.

 Hat pin holders were made either of wood, metal or porcelain in a wide variety of designs.
+Some high-end hat pin boxes were made either of silver or with a cut crystal glass body and silver lid.

 Named after Lord Viscount Petersham (1780-1851), Petersham ribbon is used for hat trimmings, also known as galloons.
 It has a heavier weft than its warp which creates prominent transverse ribs.
 Significantly, it is woven with picot (scalloped) edges so that when it is steamed it will take on the required shape without forming wrinkles or puckers.
 Grosgrain ribbon is similar but it does not have picot edges so it does not have the same ability to follow curved surfaces.